pickaxe828/Discord-Stories-old/README.md

 # Discord-Stories-old

+### Deprecated
 Just for storing the old version of the code.
-Nothing will change in this repository.
+Nothing will be changed anymore in this repository.